harfore/oceanflask/README.md

 # Oceanflask

-Need to get something off your chest, but would rather keep it to yourself?
+Need to get something off your chest, but would rather keep it to yourself? <br>
+A quick account set up and you're good to go! <br>
+Write, save your thoughts, revisit old entries and delete the ones that don't resonate anymore.

+Made with Python, Tkinter and SQLite.

 ## Setup